nichelicorn/.github/pull_request_template.md

 - [ ] My changes generate no new warnings
 - [ ] Any dependent changes have been merged and published in downstream modules
 - [ ] I have checked my code and corrected any misspellings

-#### Please add appreciative feedback in the comment section of this PR after reviewing.